 Day Two Highlights - Our walk to Dunstanburgh Castle, acrobatics at the sand dunes, our boat trip from Seahouses to the Farne Islands where we landed on Inner Farne, evening activities at the beach including rock pooling and paddling in the North Sea.

-Day Three Highlights - Our visit to Alnwick Castle for the Harry Potter Tour and the Broomstick Workshop, then our visit to the Grace Darling Museum and Bamburgh Church, followed by finding crabs, paddling and playing cricket on the beach.
+Day Three Highlights - Our visit to Alnwick Castle for the Harry Potter Tour and the Broomstick Workshop, followed by finding crabs, paddling and playing cricket on the beach.

 Day Four Highlights - Our visit to the Vindolanda Roman Museum and the journey back home.